twitchard/blog/posts/2024-09-10-through-thick-and-thin.md

 * Put that logic in a new API endpoint.
 This gives you more control; or,
 * Put that logic in the docs.
 This lets you abdicate some of the responsibility to the user.

-g "thick" SDK method gives you all the responsibility and none of the control, it is the worst of both worlds.
+A "thick" SDK method gives you all the responsibility and none of the control, it is the worst of both worlds.

 ## Example